polimediaupv/paella-player/doc/tutorials/vanilla_player.md

 The constructor of the `Paella` class receives two parameters:

-- The container of the player: this can be an element in the DOM tree or a string with the identifier of that element.
+- The player container: this can be an element in the DOM tree or a string with the identifier of that element.
 - An initialization object: this parameter is optional, and in this case we are not going to use it.

 ```js